liberland/Laws/Referendum Law/referendum-law.md

         ii.
 The official has habitually or severely acted against the life, liberty, or property of others, in violation of the Non-Aggression Principle as defined in Article 7 of the Constitution, and such actions have provably caused damage.

-#### Article 18: Duration and conditions of a Negative Referendum
+#### Article 18: Duration and conditions of a Democratic Veto
-1. Upon submitting the Proposal, it becomes a Negative Referendum immediately.
+1. Upon submitting the Proposal, it becomes a Democratic Veto immediately.
-2. Unlike the Positive Referendum, the Negative Referendum shall run indefinitely until either the legislative instrument loses legal force by other means or the official is replaced on their position or until it succeeds.
+2. Unlike the Meritocratic Referendum, the Democratic Veto shall run indefinitely until either the legislative instrument loses legal force by other means or the official is replaced on their position or until it succeeds.

-#### Article 19: Voting on a Negative Referendum
+#### Article 19: Voting on a Democratic Veto
-1. Voting on a Negative Referendum is conducted in the same system of electronic communication or, where the voting is done traditionally, using similar means as voting on a general Referendum; however, each Citizen has only one vote instead of their Voting Instrument balance.
+1. Voting on a Democratic Veto is conducted in the same system of electronic communication or, where the voting is done traditionally, using similar means as voting on a Meritocratic Referendum; however, each Citizen has only one vote instead of their Voting Instrument balance.
-2. Like when voting in a Positive Referendum, one can vote in multiple Negative Referenda running concurrently.
-Likewise, where one votes twice in one Negative Referendum, only the last voting attempt shall be counted such as when one votes in a General Referendum.
+2. Like when voting in a Meritocratic Referendum, one can vote in multiple Negative Referenda running concurrently.
+Likewise, where one votes twice in one Democratic Veto, only the last voting attempt shall be counted such as when one votes in a Meritocratic Referendum.

-#### Article 20: Voting Requirement for a Negative Referendum
+#### Article 20: Voting Requirement for a Democratic Veto
-In order for a Proposal within a Negative Referendum to be deemed successful, it shall require a minimum of 50 percent plus one vote of the total possible votes.
+In order for a Proposal within a Democratic Veto to be deemed successful, it shall require a minimum of 50 percent plus one vote of the total possible votes.

 #### Article 21: Consequences of a successful Public Veto
 1. Where a piece of legislature is repealed, it shall lose legal force immediately.
 Where there are provisions in lower legislature dependent on this piece of legislature, these shall likewise lose legal force.